Sakarya University: List of faculties

-The Sakarya University Library
+Sakarya University Library

 Sakarya University Library comprises nearly 10 individual libraries.
 Of them, the Suleyman Demirel Library is the largest single library in the Sakarya University Library System, and is one of the largest buildings on the campus.
 In 1995, the Suleyman Demirel Library moved into its current building, which covers a 7000 m2 section and it is located in an area of 5000 m2.
 In 2014, an additional building was opened, containing many study spaces, and reading rooms.

 The Sakarya University Library, together with faculty libraries and vocational school libraries, have more than 710,000 pieces of information source (more than 700,000 books, 7.620 thesis papers, 3.717 CDs and DVDs) and 1.766 printed journals in total.
 In the classification of the books and journals, Dewey Classification System is utilized.
 It is also possible to use inter library loan facility when required.
 Through electronic database subscriptions, a through electronic access to numerous books and journals, and two-century-old archive of renowned journal, “Time”, has also been made possible to users.

 Sakarya University hosts also Ibn-i Haldun Library located at the building of the Middle East Institute.
 Hosting books mostly on Middle Eastern politics, society and culture, this library provides basic materials for graduate student and academic researchers.
 Added to this Middle East-focused library, libraries in the Faculty of Theology and Faculty of Education host area-focused reading materials.

-International programs and LLP/Erasmus

-Sakarya University is one of the leading Turkish universities for its international exchange programs.
-It allows a wide number of students to go on their education at different universities of Europe.
-Owing to academic agreements with more than 20 countries, Sakarya University hosts students from different countries of Europe, America, Africa, Asia and Far East.
+Middle East Institute

+Sakarya University Middle East Institute (Sakarya Üniversitesi Ortadoğu Enstitüsü, also known as ORMER) is located on the campus of the university.
+The idea of Sakarya University Middle East Institute goes back to the year 2005 when the first issue of Middle East Annual (Ortadoğu Yıllığı) was published by a group of academics including the founding director of the institute, Kemal Inat.
+In the aftermath of the Arab Spring, this idea turned a concrete step with the opening of a master program on the Middle East under the Social Science Institute of the university in May 2012.
+At the same year, an online master program on the Middle East was also inaugurated.
+Those who opened Master-level programs organized the first Middle East Congress on Politics and Society between 9 and 11 October 2012.

+After the opening of another Middle East program at PhD level, the Center for Middle Eastern Studies at Sakarya University was established on 11 December 2013.
+The main focus of the center was the effect of the Arab Spring on politics, society and economy of the Middle East.
+Accordingly, the second Middle East Congress on Politics and Society was organized in order to deal with effects of the Arab Spring on the Middle East.